Spiral Dynamics: navigation for our turbulent times

 The theory has implications for personal development too and is also of value to coaches.
 Organisationally it applies to businesses, social enterprises, NFP’s and public sector “municipal entrepreneurs” alike.
 Whatever you are concerned about, it will help you understand and adapt.

-Together with Rachel Castagne and with the support of Future Considerations, I am offering a three-day Spiral Dynamics Fundamentals certification course in London on May 19th through to 21st.
+Together with Rachel Castagne and with the support of Future Considerations, I offer a three-day Spiral Dynamics Fundamentals certification course in London.
 You will be trained on the deeper theory, experience and practice of SDi and at the end of the 3 days, receive a Level 1 practitioner certification.
 The three days promises to be theoretical, practical and embodied.

 You can see further details here.
 I hope that you will be as inspired to come as we are to teach.